ethereum/remix-workshops/README.md

 **3. Go to the Learneth plugin and these tutorials will load by default**

 **4. For questions**

 https://gitter.im/ethereum/remix-workshop

-We are here to help out and answer any question you might have.
+We are here to help.

 **5. You may need to sign into Github**